 Sometimes the best recipes are the simplest ones.

-If you’re looking for a side dish that’s quick and easy, pairs well with just about anything, and is a crowd-pleaser, garlic parmesan asparagus is it!
+If you’re looking for a side dish that’s quick and easy, pairs well with just about anything, and is a real crowd-pleaser, this is it!

-The ingredients in this easy asparagus recipe highlight the flavor of asparagus without overpowering it.
-I love serving this dish with grilled steak or lamb chops, but it goes just as well with marinated grilled chicken.
+The ingredients in this easy side dish highlight the sweet, nutty, slightly bitter flavor of asparagus without overpowering it.
+I love serving it with grilled steak or lamb chops, but it goes just as well with marinated grilled chicken.

-One of the best things about this side dish is that you aren't limited to the oven; you can cook it a few different ways.
+One of the best things about this side dish is that you aren’t limited to the oven; you can cook it a few different ways.
 This is handy if it’s too hot to turn on the oven, or if the oven is already full!
-I also give directions on how to make this garlic parmesan asparagus recipe on the stovetop, in an air fryer, or on a grill.
+I also give directions on how to make this on the stovetop, in an air fryer, or on a grill.

 Why You’ll Love This Recipe

-- It makes 2 servings, so it’s perfect if you’re cooking for you and your sweetie, or for yourself and want leftovers for tomorrow.
-But it’s also easy to scale up and feed a crowd!
+- It makes 2 servings, so it’s perfect if you’re cooking date night dinner for you and your sweetie, or for just yourself and want leftovers for tomorrow.
+But it’s easy to scale up and feed a crowd!

 - The ingredient list is short!
 There’s no need for anything fancy or extra with this baked asparagus recipe.